IoeCmcomc/MCDatapacker/README.md

 Download the .AppImage file, make it executable and run it.

 ## Contributing
 To report issues and suggest features or enhancements, please go to [Issues](https://github.com/IoeCmcomc/MCDatapacker/issues) page.
-For questions and suggestions, the [Discussion](https://github.com/IoeCmcomc/MCDatapacker/discussions) page is the right place.
+For questions and general suggestions, the [Discussion](https://github.com/IoeCmcomc/MCDatapacker/discussions) page is the right place.
 If you don't have a Github account, you can also reply on [this Planet Minecraft page](https://www.planetminecraft.com/mod/program-mcdatapacker-a-datapack-editor/).

 If you prefer to ask anonymously, you can fill in [this form](https://forms.gle/RbWePVvVNtYLhpvx8) instead.